okkdev/fgcbasel/content/monthly-mash/monthly-mash-5-neco-arc.md

 ---
 ## Overview

-We're hosting a Neco Arc Tournament in celebration of the addition of la creatura in Melty Blood Type Lumina.
+We're hosting a Neco Arc tournament in celebration of the addition of la creatura in Melty Blood Type Lumina.
 The only allowed character is Neco Arc.
-Let's see who's the best Neco Arc! **Burunya!**
+Let's see who's the best Neco Arc!
+Burunya!

 * Date: 29.06.2022
 * Time: 20:00 (**Check-in closes 19:45**)